Updated: Jun 3

 Such a relevant topic, as the number of cashless transactions grow every year.
 Financial fraud is on the rise and the scams out there grow more intricate by the day, catching millions of people every year.

-Do you remember the generalization that identity theft impacts mostly older people?
-Times have definitely changed, because that's no longer true.
+Have you heard the generalization that identity theft impacts mostly older people?
+Times have definitely changed because that's no longer true.

 Check out this infographic from the FTC on the right.
 In 2018, young adults reported more instances of financial fraud than older people. 🤔

-You can freeze your credit through Credit Karma, this will prevent new loans or credit lines from being opened in your name until you unlock it.
+You can freeze your credit through Credit Karma, this will prevent new loans or credit lines from being recorded in your name until you unlock it.

 Your credit score is updated every week and any drastic changes will be called out to your attention.
 If you set up notifications for specific changes, you can receive an email when those events occur.
 (For example, receive an alert any time a new credit card account is opened in your name.)

-All of your debt and credit card lines will be in one place.
+All of your debt and credit card information will be in one place.
 You can review all payment history and notify them of any discrepancies.
-They can assist you in correcting your history as well, including correcting the history with the credit bureaus!
+Credit Karma can assist you in correcting your history as well, including correcting the history with the credit bureaus!

 As our lives continue to move more into cyberspace, this topic is growing each day.
-Feel free to write in again if there is anything more specific you'd like me to cover, we can do a follow-up post about any additional questions you may have.
+Feel free to write in again if there is anything more specific you'd like me to cover.

 Best of luck!